The Windham Public Library hosts exhibits in its display case several times a year. For more information, please contact

 November 1, 2013 – January 31, 2014 : Marilyn Lipson, menorahs

-Two dozen beautiful menorahs, from the collection of Marilyn Lipson of Windham, were on display at the library.
+Two dozen beautiful menorahs, from the collection of Marilyn Lipson of Windham.
 Marilyn explained that her earliest memories of Chanukah are of a family gathering around the menorah and lighting it together– a menorah that she still has today.
 “When I went away to college, my synagogue gave me a menorah to light if I wasn’t able to be home.
 When my children were young, they gathered around a menorah that their aunt and uncle brought from Israel.
 And so my collection began… Each menorah holds a special memory for me.”
 Of the 24 menorahs on display, no two are exactly alike: some differ in design, size, color, and/or material, as well as vary from traditional to modern styles.
 However, they all have two things in common: a place for eight candles, plus one extra spot to light the candles each night of Chanukah.